PavanDongare/gtm-engr-assignment/solution/README.md

 - `Latest Leads` is the current-state view, showing the latest stored result per lead ID.

 The latest-leads view is implemented now because the stored `decision_log`, flags, and score breakdown are usually enough to understand why a lead passed or failed.
 Full config versioning is still future scope: each run already stores a `config_hash`, but not a full config snapshot or numbered config version.
+For aggregated monitoring of the primary metric over time, the next UI addition should be an analytics view over the existing Postgres data rather than separate observability infrastructure.
+The underlying data is already persisted per lead and per run; what is missing is a simple aggregated view for operators.

 ### Failure Modes